sadtank/btc-mon/README.md

 7. Whenever the raspi boots, or when the btcmon.service starts, you can enter setup using just a usb keyboard and the LCD display.
 8. (optional) If gifting the system, you can now remove the cached wifi creds and shutdown.
 Your recipient can simply power on with a keyboard plugged in, and perform all necessary configuration using only the LCD display!
 9. (optional) [send sats](#donations) for thanks!

+Arduino and Jetson Nano:
+While this setup is for raspi, the display manufacturer ([Waveshare](https://www.waveshare.com/wiki/LCD1602_I2C_Module)) does support Arduino and Jetson Nano.
+Your mileage may vary, but in theory the appropriate `LCD1602.py` _should_ simply drop in and work with btc-mon `main.py`, provided the device is configured properly.

 ## Pre-built setup